YQDevelops/DiscordBot/README.md

 # Mr.ZimBot
-__Mr.ZimBot is a tribute to my debate teacher as well a way for my debate server to organise, manage and run debates smoothly.__
+__Mr.ZimBot is a way for my debate server to organise, manage and run debates smoothly.__
 ## Functionality:
 1. Time Management
    * Dates